ska-telescope/ska-pst-testutils/README.md

 ## Poetry setup

-No matter what enviroment that you use, you will need to make sure that Poetry is in stalled and that you have the the Poetry shell running.
+No matter what enviroment that you use, you will need to make sure that Poetry is installed and that you have the Poetry shell running.

 Install Poetry based on [Poetry Docs](https://python-poetry.org/docs/).
 Ensure that you're using at least 1.2.0, as the `pyproject.toml` and `poetry.lock` files have been migrated to the Poetry 1.2.